 The SSAP is enrolled in the CACFP (Child and Adult Care Food Program) for morning and afternoon snack.
-Children are only served one 6 ounce serving of 100% fruit juice per day.
-The center will provide morning and afternoon snacks.
 If your child has a diagnosed food related allergy (doctor's note required), SSAP will provide an alternate snack.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.